Republic of the Philippines country brief

-The Government of the Philippines and the Moro Islamic Liberation Front (MILF) signed a historic comprehensive peace agreement, bringing years of negotiation to a conclusion.
-Comprising a framework peace agreement in October 2012 and four subsequently-negotiated annexes, the Comprehensive Agreement on the Bangsamoro provides for a transitional process from the current Autonomous Region in Muslim Mindanao (ARMM) to a new autonomous entity, to be called the Bangsamoro (‘the Moro land’ in Filipino).
-President Aquino has appointed a 15-member Transition Commission, comprised of both Government and MILF representatives, to draft a basic law for the new entity, which is to be submitted to Congress later this year.
+On 27 March 2014, the Government of the Philippines and the Moro Islamic Liberation Front (MILF) signed a historic comprehensive peace agreement, bringing years of negotiation to a conclusion.
+Comprising a framework peace agreement signed in October 2012 and four subsequently-negotiated annexes, the Comprehensive Agreement on the Bangsamoro provides for a transitional process from the current Autonomous Region in Muslim Mindanao (ARMM) to a new autonomous entity, to be called the Bangsamoro (‘the Moro homeland’ in Filipino).
+A 15-member Transition Commission, comprised of Government and MILF representatives appointed by President Aquino, will draft a basic law for the new entity, which is to be submitted to Congress later this year.
 Pending congressional support, a plebiscite will be held throughout the ARMM and adjacent areas.

 Australia and the Philippines have a long history of bilateral cooperation.
 Diplomatic relations were established when Australia opened a Consulate-General in Manila on 22 May 1946.
 An Australian Ambassador to the Philippines was appointed in 1957.
 The Philippines opened an Embassy in Canberra in 1962.

 Australia and the Philippines cooperate closely in a broad range of areas, including defence, counter-terrorism, law enforcement and development.
-Australia has the following regular bilateral meetings with the Philippines: a Foreign and Trade Ministers’ meeting (the Philippines-Australia Ministerial Meeting, or ‘PAMM’) and associated PAMM business dialogue and senior officials’ meeting; counter-terrorism consultations; annual joint defence cooperation consultations; a joint working group on mining; an agriculture forum; a climate change dialogue; and a strategic dialogue.
-Philippine President Benigno S. Aquino III visited Australia from 24-26 October 2012, meeting the Prime Minister and the Governor-General in Canberra, and the NSW Premier in Sydney.
-Leaders held wide-ranging discussions, witnessed the signing of a new Air Services Agreement between Australia and the Philippines, which will help lay the groundwork for increased trade and people to people links, and announced a development program which will contribute to building peace and stability in Mindanao by improving access to education.
+Regular bilateral meetings include the Foreign and Trade Ministers’ meeting (the Philippines-Australia Ministerial Meeting, or ‘PAMM’) and associated PAMM business dialogue and senior officials’ meeting; counter-terrorism consultations; annual joint defence cooperation consultations; a joint working group on mining; an agriculture forum; a strategic dialogue; and High Level Consultations on Development Cooperation.

 The Philippines is the third most vulnerable country to natural disasters and the sixth most vulnerable to climate change.
 When earthquakes, volcanoes and severe typhoons occur, the poor are worst affected.
 Australia is one of the first countries to respond when typhoons affect millions of Filipino people.
 Most recently, Australia’s humanitarian response following Typhoon Haiyan involved AUD41 million in assistance, including the provision of medical teams, as well as the deployment of significant military assets and personnel to those areas most affected.
 Australia is also partnering with the Philippine Government in long term programs to ensure communities are better prepared for natural disasters.

 Defence and security cooperation

-Australia and the Philippines signed a Status of Visiting Forces Agreement (SOVFA) in 2007.
-The SOVFA entered into force in September 2012.
+Australia and the Philippines signed a Status of Visiting Forces Agreement (SOVFA) in 2007, which entered into force in September 2012.
 Australia and the Philippines signed a bilateral MOU on Cooperation to Combat International Terrorism and an MOU on Combating Transnational Crime in 2003.
 Australia's counter-terrorism cooperation with the Philippines includes practical assistance in policing, immigration, and port and airport security.